hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step4-clone-source.md

 ## Clone source code

-All of the source is in a single git repository.
-Clone the source into this scenario.
+All of the code is in a single git repository.
+Clone the repo into this scenario.

 `git clone https://github.com/javajon/cdc-with-k8s`{{execute}}